Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Abstract

 \section{Abstract}

-Attacks against the control processor of a power-grid system, especially zero-day attacks, can be catastrophic.
-Earlier detection of the attacks can prevent further damage.
-However, detecting zero-day attacks can be challenging because they have no known code and have unknown behavior.
+Controllers of security-critical cyber-physical systems, like the power grid, are a very important class of computer systems.
+Attacks against the control code of a power-grid system, especially zero-day attacks, can be catastrophic.
+Earlier detection of the anomalies can prevent further damage.
+However, detecting zero-day attacks is extremely challenging because they have no known code and have unknown behavior.
+Furthermore, if data collected from the controller is transferred to a server through networks for analysis and detection of anomalous behavior, this creates a very large attack surface and also delays detection.

-In order to address the zero-day attack problem, we propose a data-driven defense by training a temporal deep learning model, using only normal data from legitimate processes that run daily in these power-grid systems, to model the normal behavior of the power-grid controller.
-Then, we can quickly find malicious codes running on the processor, by estimating deviations from the normal behavior with a statistical test.
-Experimental results on a real power-grid controller show that we can detect anomalous behavior with over 99.9\% accuracy and nearly zero false positives.
+In order to address this problem, we propose Reconstruction Error Distribution (RED) of Hardware Performance Counters (HPCs), and a data-driven defense system based on it.
+Specifically, we first train a temporal deep learning model, using only normal HPC readings from legitimate processes that run daily in these power-grid systems, to model the normal behavior of the power-grid controller.
+Then, we run this model using real-time data from commonly available HPCs.
+We use the proposed RED to enhance the temporal deep learning detection of anomalous behavior, by estimating distribution deviations from the normal behavior with an effective statistical test.
+Experimental results on a real power-grid controller show that we can detect anomalous behavior with high accuracy ($>$99.9\%), nearly zero false positives and short ($<$360ms) latency.